-By the beginning of October we’d been traveling around South America for over a month and so far everything had been vastly different from the United States.
+We’ve been traveling around South America for about a month and a half and so far everything had been vastly different from the United States.
 None of the major stores, products, restaurants, or fast food places have been spotted, except for the occasional McDonalds, Coca-cola, Doritos, and Oreos.
 Whenever we would see something familiar we would be surprised and excited since we’ve been away from the U.S. for so long.
-This got to the point where people were willing to pay over $2 for a Snickers candy bar when the local candy sitting next to it was 50 cents.
+This got to the point where others were willing to pay over $2 for a taste of home (i.e. aSnickers candy bar) when the local candy sitting next to it was only 50 cents.

 Then we came to Lima, Peru.
 It is so much like the U.S. it was weird.
 I was put off by the city’s resemblance to something like California right on the Pacific Ocean.
 It still had some of the characteristics of the South American cities that we had grown accustomed to, but it was so…Americanized.
 There was actually a mall near our hotel with Burger King, KFC, Pizza Hut, Starbucks, Chili’s, etc all lined up one right after another (what!?).
 The clothing stores looked exactly like stores back in the U.S. Our hotel had outlets with the correct voltage for our U.S. electronics and we were given menus in English (now where’s the fun in that?).
 It felt like being home again, but it felt so odd because I knew I wasn’t.

 Why is it that culture of the U.S. has such a strong influence on other nations?
 How did we become this big powerhouse of a nation where success and wealth meant being like us?
 I have learned that we are stereotyped here to be snobbish, messy, and greedy, yet sometimes other countries or cities wish to emulate us, like in Lima.
 It sort of has the feel of the stereotypical captain of the high school cheerleading team—you hated her but still wanted her life.